Claremont Hillel Logo

 High Holidays 2023 / 5784

-Yom Kippur is the Day of Atonement, the holiest day of the year, and it begins at sundown on Sunday, September 24 and ends at nightfall on Monday, September 25.Services begin on Sunday Night with Kol Nidreh at 6:15 pm @ Balch Auditorium.
+Yom Kippur is the Day of Atonement, the holiest day of the year, and it begins at sundown on Oct 11 and ends at nightfall on Oct 12.In collaboration with Claremont Chaplaincy and 5C Chabad a Break the Fast feast will be held at 7 pm.

 About Us